jneytchev-at-panw/pcs-migration-management/README.md

 There are also two command line arguments that can be used. -yaml and -quiet.

 -yaml Allows plain text files to be created with tenant credentials so that you can run the script multiple times without re-entering credentials.
+When you do this for the first time, the script will walk you through a set up process and a tenant_credentials.yml file will be created.
+The next time the script is run with the -yaml flag, this file will be read from and the tenants will be loaded in automatically.
+If you need to make a change to this file to update the tenants that are being managed by the script, you can manually edit tenant_credentials.yml or delete it and run the script to re-do the setup process.

 -quiet Hides the logging output and only shows progress bars in the terminal output.